binaryphile/binaryphile.com/posts/coopting-artisteer-s-button-design-to-make-your-own-artisteer-like-buttons.md

 Note: I've created a [new post] detailing how the new buttons work in Artisteer 4.

-Note: I wrote this post while using version 3 of Artisteer.
-Since that time, Artisteer has changed the way they do buttons in version 4 (this also means that the button at the end of this post no longer renders properly).
+<del>Note: I wrote this post while using version 3 of Artisteer.
+Since that
+time, Artisteer has changed the way they do buttons in version 4.
 I haven't looked at it fully, but it appears they have gone from using graphics to just CSS, which is good and bad.
 It's good because it's easier to modify pure-CSS buttons for, say, color.
 It's bad because we've lost the javascript, CSS and markup that make the technique shown here to work.
-If I figure out how to retrofit it onto version 4, I'll show how in another post.
+If I figure out how to retrofit it onto version 4, I'll show how in another post.</del>

 [Artisteer] is a great web design tool for those of us who aren't professional front-end designers.
 It gives you the tools to make